 As the number of accounts grows, scaling a customer success team without customer segmentation is not economical and hence not feasible.
 Segmentation helps to treat similar types of customers together as they have similar issues and problems, and thus helps in resource utilization and brings inefficiency.
 You can segment customers based on various attributes like MRR, ARR, or on the plan selected.
 A customer who is paying more might be wanting to derive maximum benefit from the product and would need more hand-holding.

 At CustomerSuccessBox, you can choose various attributes such as health, usage, frequency, users, subscription, etc. based on your business requirements.
 You can even put multiple conditions to segment the customers more efficiently.
 The segmentation can also be based on what the user is trying to achieve using your product.
 Choosing the wrong factor for segmentation can lead to a churn rate even though you might have a good product.
 For example, assume that you have a high-paying customer but s/he doesn’t need a lot of handholding.
 If you blindly put them in the segment of high-paying customers and assume they are high-touch clients, they might get frustrated with the excess touchpoints and even churn.

 6. Configuring 360-degree account health

-Suggested Read: The essentail guide to customer health scores
+Suggested Read: The essential guide to customer health scores

-Although Customer Success is an essential and permanent part of all SaaS business, it requires a well-planned effort to build the right processes, team and implementing the right set of Customer success tool to see the impact of implementing Customer Success in the Organization, The above strategies and customer retention hacks can help companies to drive retention if done correctly.
+Although Customer Success is an essential and permanent part of all SaaS businesses, it requires a well-planned effort to build the right processes, and team and implement the right set of customer success tools to see the impact of implementing Customer Success in the Organization, The above strategies and customer retention hacks can help companies to drive retention if done correctly.
 To know more about how your SaaS business can be benefitted, here’s an exclusive case study of CustomerSuccessBox on how they have help salesscreen to increase their customer retention by 10%.